Free Auto Insurance Comparison

 We are going to break them down for you.
 So keep reading and buckle those seatbelts (for real, its the law!)

 It’s really annoying when you are driving behind a truck on the interstate and rock hits your windshield.
 Suddenly, you have a huge crack going from one side to the other.

 Thankfully in North Carolina, the consumer can choose to use any windshield repair vendor for this repair.
-And while it is the law, most companies will cover this claim if you have comprehensive coverage on the vehicle.
+And while it is the full glass coverage laws in North Carolina, most companies will cover this claim if you have comprehensive coverage on the vehicle.

 As always, you should always check with your agent about having this coverage and what you should do if you do find yourself with a cracked windshield in North Carolina.